 [free_strategy_session]

-A 90-minute strategy session gives you a clear plan for your family trust.
+A 90-minute strategy session gives you a clear plan for setting up and managing your family trust.

 [/free_strategy_session]